johnmol/solidity-cheatsheet/README.md

 `// SPDX-License-Identifier: GPL-3.0`

 - Before publishing, consider adding a comment containing SPDX License-Identifier to each source file.
-- See https://spdx.org for mor info.
+- See https://spdx.org for more info.

 ## Version pragma